-- Efavirenz remains a good first-line ART option for patients who tolerate DTG poorly, or where DTG is contraindicated or declined. - Efavirenz 400 mg is not inferior to EFV 600 mg and offers a somewhat improved side-effect profile.
-However, it is currently not available in FDC and has not been well studied in patients receiving rifampicin (RIF)-based TB treatment or in pregnant women. - Rilpivirine (RPV) is another good first-line option, but it is not available in FDC, cannot be co-administered with RIF-based TB treatment and should not be started in patients with a VL > 100 000 copies/mL. - Nevirapine (NVP) is no longer recommended for new patients because of its adverse side effect profile. - Etravirine (ETR) may be used as part of third-line therapy where appropriate, but is not recommended as a first-line agent.
+- Efavirenz (EFV) remains a good first-line ART option for patients who tolerate DTG poorly, or where DTG is contraindicated or declined. - EFV 400 mg is non-inferior to EFV 600 mg and offers a somewhat improved side-effect profile.
+However, it is currently not available in FDC, and has not been well studied in patients receiving rifampicin (RIF)-based TB treatment or in pregnant women. - Rilpivirine (RPV) is another good first-line option, but it is not available in FDC, cannot be co-administered with RIF-based TB treatment, and should not be started in patients with a VL > 100 000 copies/mL. - Nevirapine (NVP) is no longer recommended for new patients due to its adverse side-effect profile. - Etravirine (ETR) may be used as part of third-line therapy where appropriate, but is not recommended as a first-line agent.

-Overview of non-nucleoside reverse transcriptase inhibitors
+Non-nucleoside reverse transcriptase inhibitors

-Non-nucleoside reverse transcriptase inhibitors work by binding irreversibly to HIV's reverse transcriptase enzyme, which causes a conformational change in the enzyme's active site and impairs its functioning.
-The four NNRTIs currently available in southern Africa are EFV, NVP, RPV and ETR.
+Non-nucleoside reverse transcriptase inhibitors (NNRTIs) work by binding irreversibly to HIV's reverse transcriptase enzyme, which causes a conformational change in the enzyme's active site and impairs its functioning.
+The four NNRTIs currently available in southern Africa are efavirenz (EFV), nevirapine (NVP), rilpivirine (RPV) and etravirine (ETR).